WELCOME TO THE WRITING CENTER

 The USML Writing Center serves students in all degree programs at all skill levels.
-Whether you are seeking help with researching a topic, need assistance with basic writing skills, or assistance with formatting an academic paper to the proper style guidelines, USML offers access to print and online resources and a writing staff that is ready to assist you.
+Whether you are seeking help with researching a topic, need assistance with basic writing skills, or instruction in formatting an academic paper to meet the proper style guidelines, USML offers access to print and online resources and a writing staff that is ready to assist you.

 The Center for Speech and Writing staff, including ESL specialists, are available to work with individuals and groups.
-Contact Writng Center Director, Tom Dougherty (firstname.lastname@example.org) to make an appointment or find out more about our Writing Center Workshops.
+Contact Writing Center Director, Tom Dougherty (firstname.lastname@example.org), to make an appointment or find out more about our Writing Center workshops.

-Library staff are also available to assist you with research on weekdays from 8:30 am to 4:30 pm.
-Contact USML library at (847) 970-4820 or email the library staff (email@example.com).
+Library staff are also available to assist you with writing and research on weekdays from 8:30 am to 4:30 pm.
+Contact USML library at (847) 970-4820 or email the library staff (firstname.lastname@example.org).